-Teleport can provide secure access to PostgreSQL and MySQL databases, while improving both access control and visibility.
+Teleport can provide secure connections to your databases while improving both access control and visibility.

-- Users can retrieve short-lived database certificates using single sign-on flow thus maintaining their organization-wide identity.
+- Enable users to retrieve short-lived database certificates using a Single Sign-On flow, thus maintaining their organization-wide identity.

-- Capture database access events as well as query activity in the audit log.
+- Capture database activity in the Teleport audit log.